SampsonML/equinox_score_model/README.md

 Weights and bias's are saved as PyTrees which can then be read in and loaded (see here: https://docs.kidger.site/equinox/api/utilities/serialisation/).

 ## Current results and functionality
 ScoreNet works well at removing visual artifacts such as ring patterns or multiple sources.
-An high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single source SCARLET models from the Subaru Hyper Suprime-Cam (HSC).
+An high score in absolute values indicates a pixel or pixel region is not consistent with the prior distribution p(x) (the training data) which here is large samples of single source SCARLET models from the Subaru Hyper Suprime-Cam.
 <img src="/images/score_runtests.png" height="400">